-Since I first posted this, it’s become my go-to recipe for eggplant Parmesan.
+Since I first posted this, it’s become my go-to recipe for eggplant Parmesan (see the update below).
 It’s lighter (but still no diet dish) than traditional and I do it in stages when we get a couple of cooler hours in a day.
 It’s inspired from Mark Bitman’s How to Cook Everything and really good because it’s dredged in flour, not heavily breaded.
 Serves about 4.

 Eggplant Parmesan My Way

 - 3 medium eggplants, peeled and sliced into 1/4″ slices